 Are Client Funds Protected?

-Funds are held in segregated accounts, but access may be delayed until the appointed administrators provide official instructions.
+Client funds are typically held in segregated accounts, but access may be delayed.

 Argentex Administration Timeline